 Diane Melish worked for thirty years in urban and economic development.
 Her career focused on creating, planning, and implementing projects and programs locally, nationally, and abroad.
 More recently, she worked as a landscape designer with organic land care accreditation.
 Ms. Melish is an active volunteer, centered on women, education, and immigration programs and issues.
-Her organizational involvement includes Connecticut Institute for Refugees and Immigrants (CIRI), Mercy Learning Center (MLC), and Fairfield Villages Wellesley Club (FVWC), as well as The Unitarian Church in Westport (TUCW).
+Her organizational involvement includes Connecticut Institute for Refugees and Immigrants (CIRI), Mercy Learning Center (MLC), and Fairfield Villages Wellesley Club (FVWC), as well as The Unitarian Universalist Congregation in Westport (TUCW).
 Ms Melish has been a member of TUCW for more than a year.
 Her association with the church, though, goes back twenty years, when she was married there by Rev Frank Hall.
 Currently, she is a member of Immigration and Refugee Outreach, Shawl Ministry, and TUCWomen, as well as the Facilities Committee.

 Sal Mollica holds a BA in Economics, an MBA, and retired recently from a 30-year career in international banking.
 A member of TUCW for over fifteen years, Sal has participated in social action activities.
 After 10 years, he continues to enjoy tutoring fourth grade students at Beardsley School.
 In 2011, as a TUCW Board member, Sal led the “Space Cadets,” a group of members who sought options for expanding the capacity of the Church.
 They met with the original architect to make certain any changes would maintain the building’s architectural integrity.